kaeroh/loom/README.md

-TODO: key to exit from review
+review markdown files as flashcards